iseniorman/About-me/README.md

 💬 Ask me about anything related to IT support and Webapp ☻

 I'm an ambassador of peace ⚖︎

+An IT  with an analytical background moving into Data Science, with demonstrated skills in analytical thinking, fault diagnosis, and transforming technical knowledge into practical solutions.
+Adept at structuring and documenting complex materials, working with various stakeholders to contextualize their needs, and adapting to emerging technologies.
+Now looking to utilize a background in technical support and analytical thinking to explore data, create predictive models, and drive data driven decisions.

 <br/>